 Community Litter Clean-ups

 Community interest groups and individual residents can work cooperatively to remove the large quantity of litter in and around all portions of the community on a regular basis.
-Programs such as the Marine Institute's Ocean Net and the Great Canadian Shoreline Cleanup assist communities in organizing litter cleanups.
+Programs such as the Great Canadian Shoreline Cleanup and Clean St. John's assist communities in organizing litter cleanups.
 If you community needs help organizing a clean up or you want to share your clean up success story please contact us here!

 Remove a Wreck - Metal Recycling